HectorGinory/TicTacToe/README.md

 ## Victory view ##

-If you want to see the victory view why dont you<a href="https://hectorginory.github.io/TicTacToe/">try it?</a>
+If you want to see the victory view why dont you<a href="https://hectorginory.github.io/TicTacToe/"> try it?</a>